Andronikos Kallistos

 He was born in Thessaloniki in 1400.
 He lived and studied in Constantinople.
 After the fall of Constantinople in 1453, Kallistos went to Italy where he joined Basilios Bessarion.
 He taught in Bologna (1464), Rome (1469), Florence, Paris and London (1476).
 He began the systematic teaching of Greek literature in France.
 He communicated the principles of Aristotelian thought to many of his students, whose learning won them distinction in Europe.
 He possessed a large collection of Greek manuscripts.
-He traveled extensively in northern Europe and ca. 1476 in London, England he would die.
+He traveled extensively in northern Europe and died about 1476 in London, England.